 The purity of platinum

 The purity of platinum is measured in “pt.”; 1000 pt is the amount of pure platinum.
 90% of the platinum content is denoted as pt900 and 95% as pt950.
 It costs more to produce when the purity is higher.
 Among the platinum metals, palladium is the one that is most frequently used to create alloys.

 Why does jewellery change colour?

-My jewellery has oxidized and changed colour, what should I do?
+My jewelry has oxidized and changed color, what should I do?

-If the jewellery on your hand has changed colour, what should you do and what are the precautions?
+If the jewelry on your hand has changed color, what should you do and what are the precautions?

-Note: Please confirm the engraving of the jewellery before maintenance!
+Note: Please confirm the engraving of the jewelry before maintenance!

 Jewellery is made from a variety of materials and is processed in a variety of ways, so cleaning procedures and safety measures also vary.
 Please remember that gold and platinum are incredibly soft metals, despite the impression that they are strong.
 Its tensile strength could be impacted as it becomes thinner and thinner.
 Pay close attention to the fact that marks like GF (gold-clad), GP (gold-plated), PP (plastic electroplating), WG (rhodium-plated), and others mean that the jewelry has been polished and electroplated.
 It might result in the plating process peeling off.
 Finally, if the jewelry has gems set into it, take extra care when grinding so as not to damage the gems.
 In the case of extremely pricey or precious jewelry, it is recommended to consult the store where you purchased it directly.